Donor Retention Strategies: Six Tips to Encourage Recurring Giving

 Many of your donors are probably willing to give again—they might simply need a little reminder.

-Keep these points in mind when asking for a second donation:
+Keep these points in mind when thinking of your donor retention rates and asking for a second donation:

 Approaching your donors from a place of hope can make all the difference in the world.
 That old adage about catching more flies with honey exists for a reason.